 Pains, improved by pressure, but worse by slight touch.

-Pains, neuralgic, in any parts, when darting or shooting along the limbs, or of the head; an affection of the muscles.
-Calcium phosphate, Potassium phosphate.
+Pains, neuralgic, in any parts, when darting or shooting along the nerve.

 Pains, spasmodic, in the stomach or bowels, griping, cutting, drawing, so as to bend the body double, increased on the slightest muscular movement, and clean tongue.